Hiking the Pilgrims' Path

 Kūkai established the Kōyasan Shingon or True Word sect of Japanese Buddhism.
 Shingon is the Japanese pronunciation of the Chinese Zhēnyán, or "True Words", which in turn is the Chinese translation of the Sanskrit word mantra.
 Shingon is now one of the major schools of Buddhism in Japan, and it is one of the few surviving Vajrayana Buddhist lineages surviving in East Asia.
 There are over 4,000 Shingon temples throughout Japan.

 Shingon was controversial at first, as it held that someone could achieve enlightenment in one lifetime through the proper performance of philosophical training and rituals.
 The rituals involve body (gestures or signs), voice (mantra), and mind (philosophical ideas).
+Shingon says that enlightenment is not a distant concept requiring an enormous number of reincarnations over aeons of time.
+It's sort of the Buddhist version of the debate over salvation by faith versus salvation by works (in the form of reincarnation).

 The rituals involve various implements, incense, sounding instruments such as bells and cymbals, figures and images, and combinations of Sanskrits letters to be pronounced — symbols appealing to various senses.